by Susan Flantzer

 - Charles, Count of Valois (1270 – 1325), married (1) Margaret, Countess of Anjou, had issue including King Philippe VI of France, the first Valois king (2) Catherine I of Courtenay, had issue (3) Mahaut of Chatillon, had issue

 King Edward I had a loving marriage with his first wife Eleanor of Castile, and they were inseparable throughout their married life.
 Edward I is one of the few English kings of the time period to apparently be faithful to his wife.
 Eleanor accompanied her husband on Crusade and on other military campaigns.
 She died in 1390 at the age of 49, and King Edward I was devastated.
 He had been married to Eleanor for 36 years, and she had given birth to 14-16 children.
 However, only six children, five daughters and one son, were still living when Eleanor died in 1290.
 The son was the youngest child and only six years old.
-Edward I had to be worried about the succession, and a second marriage with sons would insure the succession.
+Edward I had to be worried about the succession, and a second marriage with sons would ensure the succession.

 Edward I was also anxious for an alliance with France.
-In 1291, he arranged for the betrothal of his seven year old son Edward, Prince of Wales (the future King Edward II) to Blanche of France, the half sister of King Philippe IV of France and the sister of Margaret of France.
+In 1291, he arranged for the betrothal of his seven-year-old son Edward, Prince of Wales (the future King Edward II) to Blanche of France, the half-sister of King Philippe IV of France and the sister of Margaret of France.
 However, in 1293, after hearing of Blanche’s beauty, Edward I broke off his son’s betrothal to Blanche and sent emissaries to negotiate a marriage between himself and Blanche.
 King Philippe IV of France agreed to the marriage providing that a truce would be concluded between the two countries and that Edward would cede the province of Gascony to France.
 Edward agreed, but when his brother Edmund Crouchback, Earl of Lancaster went to fetch Blanche, he discovered that Blanche was already betrothed to Rudolf, Duke of Austria.
 King Philippe IV instead offered Edward Blanche’s younger sister Margaret, who was only eleven years old.
 Edward I refused, and instead declared war on France.
-Five years later King Edward I of England and King Philippe IV of France declared a truce under which Edward would marry Margaret, now a more mature 16 years old.
+Five years later, King Edward, I of England and King Philippe IV of France declared a truce under which Edward would marry Margaret, now a more mature 16 years old.

-On September 10, 1299 in Canterbury, 60 year old King Edward I and 17 year old Margaret of France were married.
+On September 10, 1299 in Canterbury, 60-year-old King Edward I and 17-year-old Margaret of France were married.
 This was followed by a four-day wedding festivities.
 Margaret was never crowned, making her the first queen since the Norman Conquest in 1066 not to be crowned.